robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

           The total size of data must be width * height * 2.
       No type checking of the data is performed.

-printString(x, y, s , font [, transparency = 0][, fgcolor = None ][, bgcolor = None])
+setTextPos(x, y)
+    # Set the starting position for the following calls of
+      printString() and printChar() to x, y. x, y is the position of the leftside top pixel of the first character.
-    # Print a string s at location x, y using the font given in font.
+      using the font given in font.

-      The actual choices are SmallFont, BigFont or SevenSegNumFont.
+setTextStyle(fgcolor = None [, bgcolor = None][, transparency = 0][, font = dummyfont])
+    # Set the Style used for text printing with printChar() and printString()
+      If fgcolor is given, that color is used for the characters.
-      For transparency the following values are valid:
+      If bgcolor is given, that color is used for the background for For transparency the following values are valid:
         0: no transparency.
 The BGcolor is used for char. background
         1: 50% transparency.
 The previous background is 50% dimmed
         2: full transparency.
 The previous bacground is kept.
-      If fgcolor is given, that color is used for the characters.
-      If bgcolor is given, that color is used for the background for transparency 0.
+        3: For teh forground color, the background color is inverted.
       Default are colors set by setColor() and setBGColor().
       FGcolor and BGcolor must be triples that can be converted to a bytearray, e.g. tuples, lists or strings.
+      The font used must be created e.g. using the GLCD tool and then convert it using the cfonts_to_packed_py.py script of Peter Hinch, adapted to the needs of this library.

+printString(s [, buffer])
+    # print the string s at the location set by setTextPos() in the style detailed by setTextStyle().
+      buffer is a optional argument for a buffer reeciving the background data when transparency is chosen.
+The size must be at least char_with * char_heigth * 3.
+There is no size checking involved.
+      If the buffer is too small, the program will crash. printString advances the text position for the next data by the accumulated widths of the characters.
+      It will flow over to a next line, at a distance given by the char height.

+printChar(c [, buffer])
+    # print the character c at the location set by setTextPos() in the style detailed by setTextStyle().
+      buffer is a optional argument for a buffer receiving the background data when transparency is chosen.
+The size must be at least char_with * char_heigth * 3.
+There is no size checking involved.
+      If the buffer is too small, the program will crash. printChar advances the text position for the next text by the width of the character.
+      It will flow over to a next line, if necessary, at a distance given by the char height.

 ----- lower level functions ---

 setXY(x1, y1, x2, y2)